 Welcome to our Kube Advanced Water Filtration System Review.
 Kube is one of many under sink water filtration systems built for convenience, but is it worth it?
 That’s one of a handful of key questions we answer in our review and guide below.

 You may also be debating whether Kube is better than an RO system, so we’ll also compare the Kube Water Filter vs Reverse Osmosis later in the review.

-Let’s start by going over the key features of the Kube, then move onto the current Kinetico Kube Water Filtration System reviews before comparing the system to a reverse osmosis system.
+Let’s start by going over the key features of the Kube, then move on to comparing the system to reverse osmosis.

 |Model||Features & Highlights|

-For each water filtration product we review, we do a deep dive into owner reviews to identify the pros and cons of owning the system.
-We then pass along our findings to you to help you save time and get a better understanding of the benefits and problems current owners are experiencing before you buy.
+For each water filtration product we review, we do a deep dive into current info to identify the pros and cons of owning the system.
+We then pass along our findings to you to help you save time and get a better understanding of the benefits and problems before you buy.

-Here’s what we concluded after investigating Kube Water Filtration System reviews:
+Here’s what we concluded after investigating the Kube Water Filtration System:

 - Depending on the strength of your incoming water pressure, you may experience a significant drop in cold water pressure (up to 40%).
-Several owners reported that the drop was too much for them, while others are pleased with their cold water pressure after installing the Kube.
 You do have the option to use the bypass valve when you want to boost cold water pressure, but you may not be fond of the idea of going beneath the sink each time you want to boost pressure.